 Have you noticed a room that is warmer or cooler than the rest of your house?
 Chances are, you might have a window leak.
-It can be tricky to find where the leak is coming from in your window, but the solution is straight forward and you can do it yourself.
+It can be tricky to find where the leak is coming from in your window, but the solution is straightforward, and you can do it yourself.

+Window World TX provides reliable window products across Texas.
 Here’s how to tell if your window is leaking air and how to repair it.

-Why Should I Repair a Window Leak?
+Why Should I Repair A Window Leak?

-Finding Air Leaks
+Tips For Finding Air Leaks

 Light Test